jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/commands-implementation.md

 ### Implementation as an Aspect

 The behavior, that turns an object into an executable command, is implemented as the __Command__ aspect.
 When an object supports the __Command__ aspect, it automatically becomes a command.
 The code base only needs to support an object’s ability to execute in some basic form.
-But most of the functionality for commands might be programmed within Encircle itself.
+But most of the functionality for commands might be programmed within Circular itself.
 The code base only supplies the very minimum basic need to facilitate it.

 ### Implementation as Stand-Alone